 Symptoms of menorrhagia include:

-- Menstrual bleeding soaking through sanitary pads or tampons (for heavy flow) and having to change them every hour
+- Menstrual bleeding soaking through sanitary pads or tampons (for heavy flow) and having to change them constantly

 - Passing large blood clots